 Think and Grow Rich by Napoleon Hill/Ben Holder-Crowther

 This is another old book, published in 1937, that is actually considered the original motivational book.
 It’s one of the founding books that every financier will ever read.
-The premise of Think and Grow Rich is what makes a winner—basically how to succeed at whatever you do in life.
+The premise of Think and Grow Rich is, what makes a winner?
+Basically, exploring how to succeed at whatever you do in life.
 Hill wrote the book during the Great Depression in an attempt to propel his readers to change the course of their future.
 He basically says—you can do this if you stop and think.

 Rich Dad Poor Dad by Robert Kiyosaki

 Considered the #1 personal finance book of all time, Kiyosaki tells his readers of two dads…supposedly his real father and the father of his best friend.
 The two men have completely different attitudes when comes to money—one understands how money works and the other doesn’t.
 In Rich Dad Poor Dad, Kiyosaki contends that it’s a mindset that will help you develop the habits you need in order to build wealth, claiming it’s not where you were born…it’s not the circumstances you face in life…it’s basically all about your habits.

 This is one of the top books for figuring out where you need to start.
 I give this book to people that come to me and are in trouble with debt or they just need help.
 For those that have made unwise decisions and might be financially anemic, I absolutely recommend The Total Money Makeover to help them get on the path to success.
 It doesn’t matter if someone didn’t start well; you can definitely finish well if you follow the plans laid out in Total Money Makeover.

 These books are all in my personal library and have been read by myself, my family, and my staff many times.
 I do recommend heading over to your local library and checking them out.
 If you prefer to own them (as I do) we have made it easy for you to order… simply click on the book’s image and you will be whisked off to Amazon.com for great deals on them.